RBuck8339/kh2025CVTrafficSynth/README.md

 We included a comprehensive runner script in `DataGen/runner.py` that will open UE4 and simulate an environment as dictated by `traffic_settings` and `weather_settings`.
 This will generate data for (currently 8) traffic cameras and store them in `DataGen/carla_captures/{scene}/camera_{camera_num}/` for each camera

 You can then run this using the files seen in the Predictor directory

-## How to use the Data Analyst Helper
-cd into the gemini_helper folder and run the `gemini_prompt.py` and add the csv file.
-Then chat with the LLM and gather insights!

-# Made by
-Ronan Buck, Ahmet Cetin, Yussef Zahrani